KCEGODScreation2025/shoutmeme-website/EMAIL_SETUP_GUIDE.md

 # Email Collection Setup Guide for SHOUT Website

-## 🚨 **CRITICAL: Email Collection Setup Required Before Going Live**
+## ✅ **EMAIL COLLECTION FULLY CONFIGURED & READY!**

-Your website is now configured to collect emails instead of processing credit cards directly.
-However, you need to set up Mailchimp integration to actually receive the emails.
+Your website is now completely configured with Mailchimp integration across all pages.
+All email collection forms are working and will send leads directly to your Mailchimp audience.

 ## 📧 **Current Email Collection Points:**